smartobjectoriented/soo/u-boot/doc/board/amlogic/odroid-c4.rst

 Image creation
 --------------

-For simplified usage, pleaser refer to :doc:`pre-generated-fip` with codename `odroid-c4` or `odroid-hc4`

 Amlogic doesn't provide sources for the firmware and for tools needed to create the bootloader image, so it is necessary to obtain them from